BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: BiomedSQL Construction

 \section{BiomedSQL Construction}

-BiomedSQL is a benchmark designed to evaluate scientific reasoning in text-to-SQL generation over structured biomedical knowledge.
-We construct it in three stages: (1) harmonizing a multi-source relational database to support executable biomedical queries, (2) authoring gold-standard SQL annotations from domain experts, and (3) scaling the dataset via programmatic augmentation to produce 68,000 high-quality question–SQL–answer triples.
+BiomedSQL is designed to evaluate scientific reasoning in text-to-SQL generation over structured biomedical knowledge.
+We construct it by: (1) harmonizing a multi-source relational database to support biomedical queries, (2) authoring gold-standard SQL annotations from domain experts, and (3) augmenting the dataset from templates to produce 68,000 question/SQL query/answer triples.